katiehermalik/GA-Loops-Conditionals/README.md

 ## Setup

-0. Get in today's directory in your `salty-sardines` directory.
+0. Get in today's directory in your `june-bugs` directory.

 1. From inside of today's directory, *Fork* this repo and clone it.
 (While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?